Seven-Leaf-Clover/Fabula/README.md

 # Content

-As usual with my Balatro mods, all of the new content or modifications can be found in the **Summary** folder above.
+Every deck can be reviewed on the Mod's wiki!: https://balatromods.miraheze.org/wiki/Fabula You can also find an offline description of every deck in the **Summary** folder.